 |vii.
 Writing||2 courses, 6-8 credits||3 1-credit writing in the discipline (WID) courses, or a 3 credit writing class (typically ENC 1123) and two WID courses.
 At least one WID course at the 4000 level.
 Transfer students satisfy this requirement by taking 2 WID courses, at least one at the 4000 level.
 For students who entered in the 1999-2000 academic year, the Writing requirement is 1-4 credits: at least 1 writing-in-the-discipline course.
 Students placed into ENC 1123 must take 1123 and 1 WID course.|

-Additional Honors College general requirements: these must be satisfied by all students, including transfers.
+II.
+Other Honors College Graduation Requirements: these must be satisfied by all students, including transfers.

 |Foreign Language||2 courses, 8 credits||1120/1121 or equivalent.
 Students who place out of this via CLEP or other coursework should fill out a form indicating completion of this requirement, available from language faculty, advising coordinator, or the Dean's office.
 Students who place into 2203 through the HC placement test fulfill the requirement by taking 2203 (4 credits).|